askarmus/SmartHotel/README.md

 - Saga Orchestration using MassTransit
 - Infrastructure project to deploy Azure AKS
 - Reduce a Significant part of code by using Primary Constructors.
+- Add unit testing proejct for all services.

 ## Authors